IKIM-Essen/ClusterDocs/docs/course/class-15-data-lifecycle.md

 small dataset:

 1. classify raw data, curated inputs, intermediates, results, and records;
+2. trace the dataset from an instrument into its named RCC project;
+3. explain why the home directory is not an acceptable landing point;
-2. name the authoritative copy and accountable owner;
+4. name the authoritative copy and accountable owner;
-3. state the governance basis and retention or review date;
+5. state the governance basis and retention or review date;
-4. select the files for an archive set;
+6. separate job-local intermediates from durable project records;
-5. create a manifest and checksums;
+7. create a manifest and checksums for the Coscine archive set;
-6. decide whether Coscine, another repository, continued RCC retention, or deletion is appropriate;
-7. if choosing Coscine, walk through the planned flow without transferring real data; and
+8. walk through the planned Coscine flow without transferring real data; and
-8. write the acceptance evidence required before any RCC cleanup.
+9. write the acceptance evidence required before any RCC cleanup.

 ## Take-home rule

+> Move instrument data into a governed project, not a personal home directory.
-> Archive a deliberate, documented dataset—not an unexplained directory.
+> Archive a deliberate, documented set in Coscine, verify acceptance, and only
-> Verify the destination and record acceptance before deleting any source.
+> then apply the recorded RCC retention or deletion decision.

 ## Completion gate

 Produce a synthetic lifecycle and archive plan that identifies the data classes, authoritative copy, owner, governance basis, retention decision, metadata, verification evidence, destination acceptance, and permitted RCC cleanup action.
-If Coscine is selected, the plan must state that the RCC flow is planned and requires service confirmation.
+The plan must trace instrument data through project storage and job-local analysis to Coscine, explain why home storage is excluded, and state that the RCC-to-Coscine flow is planned and requires service confirmation.